mbeale0/Unity3D-CodeMash-Workshop/README.md

 It's easier to clone with Git, but not needed

 ### Cloning the project
-This repo contains a test project and a starter project for the training, so you need the files.
+This repo contains a test project and a starter project for the training, so you need to clone the repo.

 With Git installed, you can clone the project.
  - https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository